jkesanie/raid-au/api-svc/datamodel/readme.md

 # Data model project

 ## TODO:
+* Add implementation for filling and storing Metadata.raidModelVersion and make it required in the data model.
+This field can be used in the RAiD crosswalks to determine the right crosswalk implementation.
 * reference data and strict JSON Schema generators both download the vocabulary data.
 This should be optimized so that the data is downloaded only once.
 * Modify generator tasks to process all versions at the same time.